Chart Color Schemes

 An assessment of population growth drivers in Waterways reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the estimated population of the Waterways statistical area (Lv2) is around 2,457.
-This reflects an increase of 35 people since the 2021 Census, which reported a population of 2,422 people in the Waterways (SA2).
-The change is inferred from AreaSearch's resident population estimate following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,453 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Waterways is around 2,457 as of Feb 2026.
+This reflects an increase of 35 people since the 2021 Census, which reported a population of 2,422 people.
+The change was inferred from the resident population of 2,457 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,453 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, a population increase just below the median of national statistical areas is expected in the Waterways (SA2), with an expected increase of 148 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.6% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022, and for areas not covered by this data, utilised the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to increase its population by 157 persons to reach approximately 2,614 by 2041, reflecting an overall increase of 6.2% over the 17 years.

 Frequently Asked Questions - Population